autocrypt/autocrypt/doc/faq.rst

 We ultimately want Autocrypt to be more generic than IMAP, to make it clear how other mail-checking protocols could work (e.g. MAPI, webmail interfaces) as long as they offer some sort of namespaced shared storage.
-Using `IMAP METADATA <https://tools.ietf.org/html/rfc5464>`_ would tie Autocrypt more tightly to IMAP, and would also limit the number of IMAP implementations that Autocrypt-enabled clients could connect to (METADATA is `not widely supported by today's IMAP server implementations <http://www.imapwiki.org/Specs>`_).
+Using :rfc:`IMAP METADATA <5464>` would tie Autocrypt more tightly to IMAP, and would also limit the number of IMAP implementations that Autocrypt-enabled clients could connect to (METADATA is `not widely supported by today's IMAP server implementations <http://www.imapwiki.org/Specs>`_).

 If we wanted Autocrypt to use METADATA where it was available on the